-Frustration in the workplace doesn’t go away by itself, and can get worse.
-Unhappy team members rarely do their best work and frustration may be a sign that your team has a problem.
-Read on to learn how to deal with frustration in the workplace and in your team.
+Frustration in the workplace often doesn’t go away by itself, and can get worse if left alone.
+Frustrated team members rarely do their best work and frustration may be a sign that your team has a problem.
+The good news is, frustration is an early warning sign.

 Most people try to remain calm for long periods before they become frustrated enough to let it show.
 The emotions build gradually, with every frustrating event increasing the chance of a blow up.

 Amy used to try to improve things in your team.
 She used to come up with great ideas and was extremely proactive.
 That all stopped and you didn’t notice it at the time.
 Now she simply gets on with her work and goes home.

 Sometimes you can tell she doesn’t agree with you, but she doesn’t bother speaking up any more.

 If your team members sound like Amy, you might just have a frustration problem.

 Learn More: To read more about why people don’t speak up, read this post: Why Your Team Won’t Speak Up, and Why You Need Them To.

 3. Frustrated Team Members Become Less Productive